magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 nil
 ```

 Still working.
-So fa, so good.
+So far, so good.

-As a final verification repeat the kind of assertion failures we force
+As a final confirmation, repeat the kind of forced failures we did
-above:
+before:

 ```clj
 Writing suite.cljs...